bacpop/PopPUNK/docs/overview.rst

 Installation and version
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Install via conda if possible.
-Please use at least version v2.3.0 of PopPUNK and v1.5.1 of ``pp-sketchlib``.
+Version 2.5.0 of PopPUNK and version 2.0.0 of pp-sketchlib are the current minimum supported versions.

 Use query assignment mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^